ibm-cloud-docs/hardware-firewall-shared/getting-help.md

 # Getting help and support for Hardware Firewall
 {: #getting-help-and-support-for-hardware-firewall-shared-}

-If you have problems or questions when using the Hardware Firewall, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support case.
+If you have problems or questions when using the Hardware Firewall, you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
+Post your question then and tag it with "hardware-firewalls" and "ibm-cloud".
-{: shortdesc}

-When using the forums to ask a question, tag your question so that it is seen by the IBM© Cloud development teams.

-* If you have technical questions about the Hardware Firewall, post your question on [Stack Overflow](https://stackoverflow.com/search?q=hardware-firewalls+ibm-cloud) and tag your question with "hardware-firewalls" and "ibm-cloud".
-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/hardware-firewalls.html?smartspace=ibm-cloud) forum.
-Include the "hardware-firewalls" and "ibm-cloud" tags.

-For more information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+{:shortdesc}

+You can also open a support case in the [{{site.data.keyword.cloud_notm}} console (https://cloud.ibm.com/unifiedsupport/cases/add){: external}.